Freight Shipping from Oklahoma City to Newark

 How much does it cost to ship freight from Oklahoma City to Newark?

-Full truckload (FTL) rates from Oklahoma City, OK to Newark, NJ currently range from $3,679-$4,534 for a standard dry van load over the 1,711-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Newark, NJ currently range $3,679-$4,534 (roughly $2.15-$2.67 per mile over 1,711 miles).
 LTL shipments typically cost $1,141-$1,854 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Newark?